mirrexagon/lua-irc-engine/README.md

 -- ======== --
 prefix = "irc.server.domain"
-params = ":This is the MOTD!"
+params = "LegoSpacy :This is the MOTD!"
 -- ======== --

 sender = {